Curriculum & Advising

 The curriculum, as for all sciences and engineering, is vertically structured, with experience and knowledge from each course serving as a foundation for subsequent courses.
 Students are also encouraged to engage in laboratory research or have an internship experience in industry.

-All required courses are offered on both campuses in alternating semesters, and all graduation requirements can be met on the student’s home campus.
-If students miss a scheduled course due to study abroad, co-op or life circumstances, they are permitted to make up the course offered at the partner campus.
-Students may also travel to the partner campus also for general education courses and elective courses.
+Students may take courses offered by the BME department as well as other departments at the partner campus.
+However, all required courses are offered on both campuses in alternating semesters, and all graduation requirements can be met on the student’s home campus.
+If students miss a scheduled course due to study abroad, co-op or life circumstances, they may take the course offered at the partner campus.
+Students may also travel to the partner campus for general education courses and elective courses.

 - Sample Curriculum Plan

-- Students taking courses in different semesters than outlined in the Sample Plan should consult the Four-Year Flowchart_UNC to ensure prerequisites are met.
+- Students taking courses in different semesters than outlined in the Sample Plan should consult the following flowcharts to ensure prerequisites are met.

 Advising